top of page

 Abstract: The surrogate index method allows policymakers to estimate long-run treatment effects before long-run outcomes are observable.
 We meta-analyse this approach over nine long-run RCTs in development economics, comparing surrogate estimates to estimates from actual long-run RCT outcomes.
 We introduce the M-lasso algorithm for constructing the surrogate approach’s first-stage predictive model and compare its performance with other surrogate estimation methods.
 Across methods, we find a negative bias in surrogate estimates.
 For the M-lasso method, in particular, we investigate reasons for this bias and quantify significant precision gains.
 This provides evidence that the surrogate index method incurs a bias-variance trade-off.

-OTHER RESEARCH
+OTHER WRITINGS

 Heterogeneous Effects of US Medicaid Expansions on Health Insurance Coverage